 Petra is the legacy of the Nabataeans, an industrious Arab people who settled in southern Jordan more than 2,000 years ago.
 Admired then for its refined culture, architecture and ingenious complex of dams and water channels, Petra is one of the new Seven Wonders of the World.
 The Treasury, the main trail continues past the Siq, Royal Tombs, Colonnaded Street and ends by Qasr Al-Bint (The Girl’s Palace).

-Petra, capital of the Nabataean Arabs, is one of the most famous archaeological sites and one of the new Seven Wonders of the World.
+Petra, the capital of the Nabataean Arabs, is one of the most famous archaeological sites and one of the new Seven Wonders of the World.
 The Nabateans settled here more than 2000 years ago and carved temples, tombs and houses in the red rose sandstone.
-Wadi Rum, offers unique and adventurous experience and is said to be like a trip to another world.
-You will be amazed by the vast, silent, starkly
+Wadi Rum, offers a unique and adventurous experience.
+You will be amazed by the vast, silent, starkly.

-Just a short drive away from the hotel is the baptismal site, also called Al Maghtas, a popular historical attraction by the Jordan River, it is the place where John the Baptist lived and baptized Jesus.
-Many Christians pilgrimage to this holy place. in May 2014 Pope Francis blessed Jordan, and made it the first stop on his three-country pilgrimage to Catholic holy sites.
+Just a short drive away from the hotel is the baptism site, also called Al Maghtas, a popular historical attraction by the Jordan River.
+It is the place where John the Baptist lived and baptised Jesus.
+Many Christians make pilgrimages to this holy place.
+In May 2014, Pope Francis blessed Jordan, and made it the first stop on his three-country pilgrimage to Catholic holy sites.

 Mount Nebo is the place where Moses is said to have seen the Promised Land, a land he was himself forbidden to enter.
 On March 19, 2000, Pope John Paul II visited Mt.
 Nebo during his pilgrimage to the Holy Land.The Catholic Church designated Mount Nebo as a Millennium pilgrimage site.
 From Mount Nebo, you have a panorama of the Holy Land; usually, Jericho is visible and on clear days.